Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Definitions

-We also write $\CHur_{G,n}$ for the subspace of $\Hur_{G,n}$ parametrizing covers with full monodromy $G$ -- in other words, the covers corresponding to {\em surjective} homomorphisms $\pi_1(D-S, *) \ra G$.
-The prepended $C$ is meant to recall that this space parametrizes {\em connected} $G$-covers of the disc.
+The subspace $\CHur_{G,n} \subseteq \Hur_{G,n}$ consists of the space of covers with full monodromy $G$ -- in other words, the covers corresponding to {\em surjective} homomorphisms $\pi_1(D-S, *) \ra G$.
+The prepended ``C" is meant to recall that this space parametrizes {\em connected} $G$-covers of the disc.
 The space $\CHur_{G,n}$ itself need not be connected in general (cf. \S \ref{introhur}).